GroWell

 5. Is red light therapy actually backed by science?

 Yes.
 Low-level light therapy (LLLT) has been studied for years and is FDA-cleared for treating genetic hair loss in both men and women.
-When used correctly and consistently, it can support thicker, healthier hair growth over time.

 6. Who is a good candidate for red light therapy?